AdnaneEz-zaim/monitoring/README.md

 ### Monitoring page

-Finally, the graphs are all seenable for the added machines on this page :
+Finally, the graphs are all seenable for the added machines on this page (there 6 graphs by machine as you can see) :

 ![monitoring](https://devops.telecomste.fr/printerfaceadmin/2022-23/group6/-/raw/UserNotice/screenshots/page_monitoring_1machine.png)